angary/angary.github.io/content/posts/unsw-course-review.md

 3. Working with SQL in Python
 4. Theory (i.e. relational algebra, concurrency, ACID)

+There were 3 assignments, and the last two were quite fun, and required a bit of thinking (and I've heard that in 21T1, they required a bit of BFS / DFS).
+The assignments were as follows.

+1. Writing a database schema
+2. Writing queries to extract data from a database (using SQL & PL/pgSQL)
+3. Using python and psycopg to perform queries and extract data from a database

-In order of importance for the topics, I'd say 2 > 3 > 1 > 4 (I lowkey learnt the theory content in the middle of my online exam and I suspect most of the cohort was the same).
+In order of importance for the topics, I'd say 2 > 3 > 1 > 4 (I low-key learnt the theory content in the middle of my online exam and I suspect most of the cohort was the same).

+**Should I do this course in first year?**

+Yep!
+I would highly recommend this as an early course elective because it's simple but also useful.
+The only prerequisite is COMP2521, and I found the content to be a good balance of practical & theory (and it was pretty fun writing efficient queries).

 **Recommended resources**
 - TODO